daguilarm/livewire-combobox/README.md

 Select::make('My label')->model(User::class);
 ```

-    Defining the model is mandatory, but it can be done in the two ways described.
+> :warning: Defining the model is mandatory, but it can be done in the two ways described.

 ### uriKey()